Ismael-Illanes/clients-crud-api/README.md

 - 📝 Update client details
 - ❌ Delete clients
 - 📅 Automatically manage timestamps (created_at & updated_at)
+- 💼 **Wallet Management**: Each client has a wallet to track expenses, recharges, and total expenses.

 ## 🏗️ Technologies Used
 - 🌱 **Spring Boot** - Java framework for building applications